Skip to main content

 The number of participants that can be included in accredited projects is not limited, apart from any limitations defined at the budget allocation stage.

-Projects may not allocate more than 20% of the awarded grant to activities with third countries not associated to the Programme9 .
+Projects may not allocate more than 20% of the awarded grant to activities with third countries not associated to the Programme 11 .
 These opportunities are intended to encourage organisations in EU Member States and third countries associated to the Programme to develop outgoing mobility activities with several third countries not associated to the Programme.
 These activities are expected to cover the widest possible geographical scope.

 Budget allocation